Caravan Park cash flow forecasting starts in early July every year. It should align with targets set for your caravan park in the coming year.

 On average Site No 34 takes in $65 x 3 nights per week (this is average) = 195 x 52 weeks $10,140

 Therefore we know that that site at an average of 3 nights will generate a profit of 26% profit

-To break even @ an average of $65 per night it will be need to be occupied for 115 days @ at least ^$65 per night.
+To break even @ an average of $65 per night it will need to be occupied for 115 days @ at least $65 per night.

 Planning and targets help increase profitability.

 Financial knowledge will help you in your quest to understand your caravan park cash flow planning.
-Caravan parks are regarded as a aseasonal business by nature .
-This means cashflow , tax planning and general understanding reevenue peaks and troughs are all essential when it comes to mapping your caravan park cashflow for the next 12 months.
+Caravan parks are regarded as an aseasonal business by nature.
+This means cash flow, tax planning, and general understanding revenue peaks and troughs are all essential when it comes to mapping your caravan park cash flow for the next 12 months.

 Need help reach out by contacting Geoff.

 Geoff Gartly is a passionate accountant who loves caravaning and understands the financial aspect of operating a Caravan Park.
 He would love to zoom in and start a conversation about your park